roadrunner-server/roadrunner/README.md

 Installation:
 --------

-> For getting roadrunner binary file you can use our docker image: `spiralscout/roadrunner:2.X.X` (more information about
-> image and tags can be found [here](https://hub.docker.com/r/spiralscout/roadrunner/)) or use the GitHub package: `ghcr.io/roadrunner-server/roadrunner:2.7.7`
+To get the roadrunner binary file you can use our docker image: `spiralscout/roadrunner:2.X.X` (more information about image and tags can be found [here](https://hub.docker.com/r/spiralscout/roadrunner/)) or use the GitHub package: `ghcr.io/roadrunner-server/roadrunner:2.7.7`
->

 - Docker: